amare1990/ethioMart/README.md

 - `myenv\Scripts\activate` on windows os command prompt if you use windows os.

 - After that you have to install all the necessary Python libraries and tools by running `pip install -r requirements.txt`
-- To run this project, run `jupyter notebook` command from the main directory of the repo
+- To run this project, open `jupyter notebook` command from the main directory of the repo

 ### Prerequisites